scalalandio/chimney/docs/docs/troubleshooting.md

 # Troubleshooting

+Already using Chimney and you've got some issue?
+This page might help you with it.

 ## Migration from 0.7.x to 0.8.0

 Version 0.8.0 is the first version which cleaned up the API.
 It introduced